What is a home reversion plan and should I use one in retirement?

 If it’s a joint application, the age of the youngest applicant will be used.

-Providers will also require you to own your own home in full, with no mortgage.
+Providers will usually require you to own your own home in full, with no mortgage.
 They will also stipulate that the property must be worth above a certain amount.

 How much exactly depends on the provider, but you’ll usually be looking at a minimum of around £70,000.